krishaamer/green-filter-research/research/literature/fintech.md

 -   Green Bonds ESG data needs to be visualized Passive Investing Why focus on PI instead of daily investing like Robinhood?

--   257 billion USD worth of green bonds issues annually in 2019, expected to reach 1 trillion usd by 2030 (**macaskillThereGreenPremium2021?**)
+-   257 billion USD worth of green bonds issues annually in 2019, expected to reach 1 trillion usd by 2030 MacAskill et al. (2021)

--   China has the 2nd largest green bond market in the world; buyers are looking for green bond certification to reduce yield spread, meaning the price of the green bond is becoming more similar to the price of a ‘regular’ bond (**liWhereGreenBond2022?**)
+-   China has the 2nd largest green bond market in the world; buyers are looking for green bond certification to reduce yield spread, meaning the price of the green bond is becoming more similar to the price of a ‘regular’ bond Li, Q., Zhang and Wang (2022)

--   Chinese green bond market is growing fast (**pengManagingFinancingCosts2022?**)
+-   Chinese green bond market is growing fast Peng and Xiong (2022)

 ### Community Investing {#community-investing}